-School bus drivers with a Class D license will be evaluated annually and all other bus drivers will be assessed periodically for the following competencies:
+School bus drivers with a class D license will be evaluated annually and all other bus drivers will be assessed periodically for the following competencies:

-- 1. Safely operate the type of school bus the driver will be driving; - Understand student behavior, including issues relating to students with disabilities; - Ensure orderly conduct of students on the bus and handling incidents of misconduct appropriately; - Know and understand relevant laws, rules of the road, and local school bus safety policies; - 5.
+- 1. Safely operates the type of school bus the driver will be driving; - 2.
+Understand student behavior, including issues relating to students with disabilities; - 3.
+Ensure orderly conduct of students on the us and handling incidents of misconduct appropriately; - 4.
+Know and understand relevant laws, rules of the road, and local school bus safety policies; - 5.
 Handle emergency situations; and - 6.
 Safely load and unload students.